 - FPP is a coal-fired steam electric power plant.
-Beginning operation in 1979, the three-unit have a generating capacity of 1,708 MW.
+Beginning operation in 1979, the three-units have a generating capacity of 1,708 MW.
 Unit 1, completed in 1979, with a gross dependable capacity of 624 MW (co-owned with Austin Energy) - Unit 2, completed in 1980, with a gross dependable capacity of 624 MW (co-owned with Austin Energy) - Unit 3, completed in 1988, with a gross dependable capacity of 460 MW

-FPP is in Fayette County on Fayette County Reservoir.
+FPP is in Fayette County on Cedar Creek Reservoir.
+(The reservoir is sometimes referred to as Lake Fayette or Fayette County Reservoir.)
 Certificate of Adjudication 14-5474 authorizes LCRA to impound up to 74,140 acre-feet in the reservoir.
 LCRA is authorized to divert up to 73,759 acre-feet per year of water from the Colorado River to the reservoir for industrial purposes under Certificates of Adjudication Nos.14-5478 and 14-5482.
 As part of 14-5474, LCRA is also authorized to impound inflows from the Cedar Creek Watershed.
-LCRA is authorized to divert, circulate and recirculate from the Fayette County Reservoir for industrial purposes.
-LCRA is also authorized to divert water under water right 14-5434E (the amendment Garwood right) for use at FPP.
+LCRA is authorized to divert, circulate and recirculate from Cedar Creek Reservoir for industrial purposes.
+LCRA is also authorized to divert water under water right 14-5434E (the amended Garwood right) for use at FPP.
 The City of Austin has its own water right, no. 14-5471, for the diversion of up to 24,000 acre-feet per year from the Colorado River, plus a contract with LCRA for 7,500 acre-feet per year.